 Argentine Cowboy Ranch (Gaucho)

 Escape for the day from cosmopolitan Buenos Aires for a weekend excursion to the quiet and expanse of the Argentine Pampas.
 The rural pampas plains are defined by peaceful villages and wide-open terrain.
 This is an ideal excursion to the lands of the mythical Gaucho, or Argentine cowboy, a symbol of the Pampas and Argentina itself.
 We will visit an area steeped in the rich cultural history of ranching and the gauchos.
-You will spend the day exploring a traditional ranch (or estancia), horseback riding, and going on carriage rides on the property.
+You will spend the day exploring a traditional ranch (or estancia) and going on a carriage ride on the property.
 For lunch, you will enjoy a typical Argentine asado, or barbeque, complete with a show including local musicians and dancers.
 After lunch, enjoy a performance by the gauchos displaying their skill on horseback through races and traditional gaucho games.

-Atlantic Beach Trip (Mar de Plata)*
+Atlantic Beach Trip (Mar de Plata) (custom groups)